MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/workflow-example-1.md

 ---
 author: Mamaylya
-description: Add additional user accounts to a Microsoft Dynamics 365 Guides license. ms.author: mamaylya ms.date: 05/18/2020 ms.service: crm-online
+description: Learn how to use Microsoft Power Automate to automatically generate deeplinks for the Dynamics 365 Guides PC and HoloLens apps ms.author: mamaylya ms.date: 05/18/2020 ms.service: crm-online